Copyright © The Debusine Developers

 from django.contrib.auth.models import AbstractUser

-from django.core.validators import (
+from debusine.db.models.permissions import (

 )

-from django.db.models import (
+from debusine.db.models.scopes import Scope

 from debusine.server import notifications